-- 1. Except as provided in 2.C.3., below, overtime shall be compensated at one and one-half (1 1/2) times the regular rate. - 2.
-Except as provided in 2.C.3., below, for all regular, limited-term and probationary employees, overtime may be converted to compensatory time or paid for at the option of the department.
-The maximum number of CTO hours which may be accrued by any employee is one hundred and twenty (120).
-If an employee accrues 120 hours of CTO, he/she cannot accrue additional CTO until he/she uses some of the hours in his/her bank; instead, employees will be paid for all overtime work performed in excess of that amount. - 3.
-Overtime hours worked by extra help employees shall be paid. - 4.
-Compensatory time earned and accrued by an employee in excess of forty-four (44) hours may be scheduled off for an employee by his or her agency/department; however, consideration shall be given to effectuating the wishes of those employees requesting specific compensatory time off periods. - 5.
-No scheduled compensatory time off will be cancelled except in cases of emergency.

-- 6. In no case may an employee's work schedule be changed during the workweek when the purpose of such change is to avoid overtime compensation. - 7.
+- 1. Overtime shall be compensated at one and one-half (1-1/2) times the regular rate. - 2.
+For all regular, limited-term and probationary employees, overtime may be converted to compensatory time off (CTO) or paid for at the option of the department.
+Consideration shall be given to effectuating the wishes of employees.
+The maximum number of CTO hours which may be accrued by any employee is eighty (80).
+If an employee accrues 80 hours of CTO, he/she cannot accrue additional CTO until he/she uses some of the hours in his/her bank; instead, employees will be paid for all overtime work performed in excess of that amount. - Compensatory time earned and accrued by an employee in excess of thirty-two (32) hours may be scheduled off for an employee by his or her department; however, consideration shall be given to effectuating the wishes of those employees requesting specific compensatory time off periods. - No scheduled compensatory time off will be cancelled except in cases of emergency. - 5.
+In no case may an employee's work schedule be changed during the workweek when the purpose of such change is to avoid overtime compensation. - 6.
 Time worked as overtime shall not be used to earn fringe benefits or to serve out probation or merit increase periods.
-Compensatory time off may be used as part of the established workweek to earn fringe benefits and to serve out probationary and merit increase periods. - 8.
-An employee separating from the County service shall be paid for accumulated compensatory time in a lump sum payment.
+Compensatory time off may be used as part of the established workweek to earn fringe benefits and to serve out probationary and merit increase periods.

+7. An employee separating from the County service shall be paid for accumulated compensatory time in a lump sum payment.